 1 large bunch kale leaves (9 cups bite-sized pieces kale leaves)

 ¼ cup plus 1 tablespoon extra-virgin olive oil, divided

 Freshly ground black pepper

 1 cup sliced strawberries (or blueberries, blackberries or raspberries)

 ¼ cup dried currants or raisins

 ¼ cup slivered almonds or pine nuts, toasted

 ¼ cup crumbled feta cheese, if desired

 - Remove and discard center ribs and stems from kale leaves.
 Tear kale leaves into bite-sized pieces.
-Watch this video to learn how to strip kale.

 - Combine kale, half of orange juice, 1 tablespoon olive oil and salt in a large bowl.
 Massage kale by scrunching small amounts with your clean hands, then releasing and repeating.
 With massaging, kale will soften, somewhat deepen in color and become more fragrant.

 - Make the dressing by whisking remaining orange juice, orange zest, honey and pepper in a small bowl.
 Gradually whisk remaining ¼ cup olive oil into the juice mixture to combine well.
 Set aside.